guider23/Embark/README.md

-### 🕊️This Project requires more contributors to stay updates on education trends - Just and pull request it - You are welcomed
+### 🕊️This Project requires more contributors to stay updates on education trends - To support raise a Issue - You are welcomed